 Back at home, it was time to get warmed up and start baking.
 Since I didn’t make it to the store to buy ingredients, I had to use what I already had on hand.
-So this chocolate Bundt cake happened, and I certainly can’t complain!
+So this chocolate sour cream bundt cake happened, and I certainly can’t complain!

-Since this cake is quite delicate, make sure to grease it well and dust with cocoa powder.
+Since this chocolate sour cream bundt cake is quite delicate, make sure to grease it well and dust with cocoa powder.
 Why cocoa powder instead of flour?
 Simple: it won’t leave any white streaks on the dark cake once we release it from the pan after baking.

 - ⅔ cup (65g/2.3 oz.) unsweetened cocoa powder, plus more for coating the pan